Blog Diets Pregnancy Diet Menu: Simplify Your Meal Choices to Get the Most Nutrients for You and Your Baby

 • Snack: 1 medium orange

-• Dinner: Baked tilapia fillets over sautéed spinach and mushrooms with mashed potatoes; fresh fruit for dessert
+• Dinner: Baked tilapia fillets over sautéed spinach and mushrooms with mashed potatoes, and fresh fruit for dessert

 Which Foods Should Pregnant Women Avoid?

-Avoiding foodborne illness is especially important during pregnancy.
-Exercise caution when including these foods into your pregnancy diet plan menu:
+Avoiding foodborne illness is particularly important during pregnancy.
+You should exercise caution when including these foods in your pregnancy diet plan menu:

 These foods may contain bacteria called listeria, which can cause illness in a mother and baby during pregnancy.
-This also includes processed meats such as deli meats (7).
-If you do eat these foods, be sure they are cooked thoroughly, so there is no pink left in the center of the meat before eating them.
+These foods also include processed meats such as deli meats (24).
+If you do eat these foods, make sure they’re cooked thoroughly, with no pink left in the center of the meat before eating them.

 See also